Thousands Evacuated As Typhoon Haikui Heads For Taiwan

 "It is expected to pose a considerable threat to most areas in Taiwan with winds, rains and waves," said deputy director Fong Chin-tzu, urging to public to be "on guard".

-"It has gathered some strength since yesterday," he said, adding that the storm would move west to the Taiwan Strait by Monday.
+"It has gathered some strength since yesterday," he said, adding that it would move west to the Taiwan Strait by Monday.

-The typhoon was packing a sustained wind speed of about 140 kilometres (39 miles) per hour, as schools and businesses in the southern and eastern parts of the island were closed Sunday.
+The typhoon was packing a sustained wind speed of about 154 kilometres (95 miles) per hour, prompting more than 200 domestics flights to be cancelled and businesses in the southern and eastern parts of the island to close on Sunday.

 "I remind the people to make preparations for the typhoon and watch out for your safety, avoid going out or any dangeractivities," Taiwanese President Tsai Ing-wen said.

-Authorities said they had evacuated more than 2,800 people across seven cities -- the majority of them from the mountaincounty of Hualien, which neighbours Taitung.
+Authorities said they had evacuated more than 2,800 people across seven cities -- the majority from the mountaincounty of Hualien, which neighbours Taitung.

-The streets of Hualien were deserted Sunday morning, battered by unrelenting torrential rain, while a fishing harbour in northeastern coastal Yilan county saw towering waves slam against the shore.
+- 'Trees toppling' -The streets of Hualien were deserted Sunday morning, battered by unrelenting rain, while a fishing harbour in northeastern coastal Yilan county saw towering waves slam against the shore.

+In Taitung county, residents marvelled at the whipping winds and rain that led momentarily to white-out conditions.

+"I almost forgot what it's like to be in a typhoon.
+What big winds!" restaurant owner Huang Jun-tong said, adding that when he woke up this morning he immediately went to his shop to make sure everything was protected.

 The last major storm to hit Taiwan was Typhoon Bailu in 2019, which left one person dead.